Abhishek-Singh2003/java-Script1/README.md

-This first complete video of js in Apna college
+This is first chapter video of js in Apna college .